frontenddogma/web-development-glossary/manuscript/l.md

 : The processing of source code through a linter.

 Linux
-: A family of open-source Unix-like operating systems based on the Linux kernel, an operating system kernel first released in 1991 by Linus Torvalds.
+: A family of open source Unix-like operating systems based on the Linux kernel, an operating system kernel first released in 1991 by Linus Torvalds.
 Linux is typically packaged in a Linux distribution.
 Distributions include the Linux kernel and supporting system software and libraries, many of which are provided by the GNU Project.
 Popular Linux distributions include Debian, Fedora, and Ubuntu.
 Linux was originally developed for personal computers based on the Intel x86 architecture, but has since been ported to more platforms than any other operating system.
 Linux is the leading operating system on servers and other big iron systems such as mainframe computers, and the only OS used on TOP500 supercomputers.
 Linux is one of the most prominent examples of free and open source software collaboration.&nbsp;[†](#w-linux)

 Linux Standard Base
 : A joint project by several Linux distributions under the organizational structure of the Linux Foundation to standardize the software system structure, including the Filesystem Hierarchy Standard used in the Linux kernel.
 The LSB is based on the POSIX specification, the Single UNIX Specification (SUS), and several other open standards, but extends them in certain areas.&nbsp;[†](#w-lsb)